moo-farag/b2b-assign/Readme.md

 * Checkout the project (master branch is used)
 * Import it in your favorite IDE (personally prefer IntelliJ) as a gradle project.
 * Make sure you have Mysql 5.7+

+# Docker

+You can use Docker.
+A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

+To Build docker image for the first time (attached):

+    docker-compose -f src/main/docker/mysql.yml up --build

+To Start docker image without sudo:

+    sudo chmod 777 /var/run/docker.sock

+For example, to start a mysql database in a docker container, run (mysql service must be stopped first):

+    docker-compose -f src/main/docker/mysql.yml up -d

+To stop it and remove the container, run:

+    docker-compose -f src/main/docker/mysql.yml down

+You can also fully dockerize your application and all the services that it depends on.
+To achieve this, first build a docker image of your app by running:

+    ./gradlew bootWar buildDocker

+Then run:

+    docker-compose -f src/main/docker/app.yml up -d